Charlie Kirk, who helped build support for Trump among young people, dies after campus shooting

-Charlie Kirk, who rose from a teenage conservative campus activist to a top podcaster, culture warrior and ally of President Donald Trump, was shot and killed Wednesday during one of his trademark public appearances at a college in Utah.
+Charlie Kirk, who rose from a teenage conservative campus activist to a top podcaster and ally of President Donald Trump, was shot and killed Wednesday during one of his trademark public appearances at a college in Utah.
 He was 31.

 Kirk died doing what made him a potent political force — rallying the right on a college campus, this time Utah Valley University.
 The event was kicking off a planned series of Kirk college appearances from Colorado to Virginia dubbed “The American Comeback Tour.”